Zachwm/riffly/README.md

 POSTGRES_PASSWORD=your_password_here
 ```

 The app reads this via `python-dotenv` — without it, the database connection will fail.
+(In production, `DATABASE_URL` is used instead — see Deployment above.)

 ### 3. Seed the Database